olshec/lab1/README.txt

-This program to check variable declarations at C# language.
+This program to check valid variable declarations at C# language.
+Look NUnit tests.